 2018: Wendy Singer, Roy T. Wortman Distinguished Professor of History

 2017: Sarah J. Heidt, Associate Professor of English

 2016: Edward Schortman, J. Kenneth Smail Professor of Anthropology

 2015: Karen Hicks, Associate Professor of Biology

-As soon as students are placed on conditional enrollment (CE) following poor academic performance (below 2.00 term GPA) in a particular semester or for academic conduct reasons, they are apprised of their CE status, along with their faculty advisor(s), their athletic coach(es) (if applicable), and key administrators and support staff across campus (from Academic Advising to the Registrar, the Dean of Students, and Student Accessibility and Support Services).
+As soon as students are placed on conditional enrollment (CE) following poor academic performance (below 2.00 term GPA) in a particular semester or for academic conduct reasons, they are apprised of their CE status, along with their faculty advisor(s), their athletic coach(es) (if applicable), and key administrators and support staff across campus (from Academic Advising to the Registrar, the Dean of Student Development, and Student Accessibility and Support Services).

 Faculty often ask for additional resources with regard to working with students in classes, supporting students academically and non-academically, and guiding students through the twists and turns of college life.
 As such, the Advising Office has established an advising resource library for faculty.

 Learn more about how the Office of Academic Advising assists students in writing their Kenyon story and about expectations for advisors and advisees.